(1.) Please begin from Question (1.).

 Inferential Statistics

 (1.)
-The table provided below shows paired data for the heights of a certain country's presidents and their main opponents
+The table provided below shows paired data for the heights of a certain country's presidents and

 in the election campaign.